Kotlin/binary-compatibility-validator/README.md

 ### Experimental KLib ABI validation support

 The KLib validation support is experimental and is a subject to change (applies to both an API and the ABI dump format).
+A project has to use Kotlin 1.9.20 or newer to use this feature.

 To validate public ABI of a Kotlin library (KLib) corresponding option should be enabled explicitly:
 ```kotlin